Heung Jin Moon: Death at age 17

 On December 22, 1983, his car collided with a jackknifing tractor-trailer on an icy highway (State Route 9 in Hyde Park, New York) and he died on January 2.
 UC leader Chung Hwan Kwak stated: "A truck lost control as it approached the car Heung Jin Nim was driving.
 Heung Jin Nim swerved the car to prevent the two friends who were with him from taking the brunt of the impact, and instead took it on himself."

 Spiritual marriage

 Moon's death came before his planned arranged marriage to ballerina Julia Pak, daughter of Moon's interpreter, Bo Hi Pak.
 According to the tenets of Unificationism, only married couples may enter the highest level of heaven.
 His parents conducted a spiritual wedding ceremony three months later, February 20, 1984.
-Pak, who now uses the name Julia Moon, said: "I will never forget in my whole life and for eternity this great honor of being Heung Jin Nim's bride, which I do not deserve".
+Julia Pak, who now uses the name Julia Moon, said: "I will never forget in my whole life and for eternity this great honor of being Heung Jin Nim's bride, which I do not deserve".